Douglas MacArthur: Superintendent of the United States Military Academy

 Instead of the traditional summer camp at Fort Clinton, MacArthur had the cadets trained to use modern weapons by regular army sergeants at Fort Dix; they then marched back to West Point with full packs.
 He attempted to modernize the curriculum by adding liberal arts, government and economics courses, but encountered strong resistance from the academic board.
-In Military Art classes, the study of the campaigns of the American Civil War was replaced with the study of those of World War I. In History class, more emphasis was placed on the Far East.
-MacArthur expanded the sports program, increasing the number of intramural sports and requiring all cadets to participate.
-He allowed upper class cadets to leave the reservation, and sanctioned a cadet newspaper, The Brag, forerunner of today's West Pointer.
+Study of the campaigns of the American Civil War was replaced with those of World War I. In History class, more emphasis was placed on the Far East.
+MacArthur expanded the sports program and required all cadets to participate.
+He allowed upperclassmen to leave the reservation, and sanctioned a cadet newspaper.
 He also permitted cadets to travel to watch their football team play, and gave them a monthly allowance of $5.
 Professors and alumni alike protested these radical moves.
-Most of MacArthur's West Point reforms were soon discarded but, in the ensuing years, his ideas became accepted and his innovations were gradually restored.
+Most of MacArthur's West Point reforms were soon discarded but in the ensuing years his innovations were gradually restored.

 Army's youngest major general

-MacArthur became romantically involved with socialite and multi-millionaire heiress Louise Cromwell Brooks.
+MacArthur became romantically involved with socialite and heiress Louise Cromwell Brooks.
 They were married at her family's villa in Palm Beach, Florida, on 14 February 1922.
-Rumors circulated that General Pershing, who had also courted Louise, had threatened to exile them to the Philippines if they were married.
-Pershing denied this as "all damn poppycock".
-More recently, Richard B. Frank has written that Pershing and Brooks had already "severed" their relationship by the time of MacArthur's transfer; Brooks was, however, "informal[ly]" engaged to a close aide of Pershing's (she broke off the relationship in order to accept MacArthur's proposal).
-Pershing's letter concerning MacArthur's transfer predated—by a few days—Brooks's and MacArthur's engagement announcement, though this did not dispel the newspaper gossip.
-In October 1922, MacArthur left West Point and sailed to the Philippines with Louise and her two children, Walter and Louise, to assume command of the Military District of Manila.
+Rumors circulated that Pershing, who had also courted Louise, had threatened to exile them to the Philippines if they were married.
+Pershing denied this.
+More recently, Richard B. Frank has written that Pershing and Brooks had already "severed" their relationship by the time of MacArthur's transfer; Brooks was, however, "informal[ly]" engaged to a close aide of Pershing's (she broke off the relationship to accept MacArthur's proposal).
+Pershing's letter concerning MacArthur's transfer predated Brooks's and MacArthur's engagement announcement, though this did not dispel the newspaper gossip.
+In October 1922, MacArthur sailed to the Philippines with Louise and her two children, Walter and Louise, to assume command of the Military District of Manila.
 MacArthur was fond of the children, and spent much of his free time with them.